nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 ---

 {{! excerpt}}
-The Nuxeo DevContainer allows you to speed up your development flow by bootstrapping, developing and deploying your Nuxeo Custom Application in a containerized environment and continuing using your preferred IDE.
+The Nuxeo Development Container allows you to speed up your development flow by bootstrapping, developing and deploying your Nuxeo Custom Application in a containerized environment and continuing using your preferred IDE.
 {{! /excerpt}}

 {{#> callout type='warning'}}
-This project is still under heavy development.
+This new feature may be subject to some minor issues, please report issues to our support team
 {{/callout}}

 ## Requirements